greenhamsam/fresh-jekyll/events.md

 ## Launches, Meetups and Events

 Want to make sure you'll be the first know about all of our events?
-The easiest thing to do is to like our [Facebook Page](https://www.facebook.com/likeagrownup/).
+The easiest thing to do is to [subscribe to our newsletter](/newsletter.html).

 ---